-When qTest Explorer records your application, it tries to recognize every UI element that you took action on it to generate a descriptive capture action, or step.
-For example:
+qTest Explorer records your application and tries to recognize every UI element that you took action on.
+It will generate a descriptive capture action, or step, as seen in the following examples:

 Every Desktop or Web application is built with a specific UI Framework containing a set of UI elements.
 Each UI Framework can be either free or commercial.

-Below are UI frameworks that qTest Explorer is able to recognize, we call it the qTest Explorer Supported UI Frameworks
+Below are UI frameworks that qTest Explorer is able to recognize when built without additional customizations:

 - MFC elements